unubore88/password-generator-reactjs/README.md

-## Generator of password in ReactJS w/Hooks
+## Generator of password in ReactJS w/Hooks & Sass

+### Try to generate your password: https://unubore88.github.io/password-generator-reactjs/

 ### What you can do :